School Programs

 Covered Wagons and Log Cabins

-Take a “journey” to 1830s – 1850s Arkansas and learn about life in the Arkansas Ozarks.
-Experience Ozark homesteads by visiting the museum’s 1850s log home, the Settlers of the 1800s exhibit, and explore hands-on chores of the time period.
+Students take a “journey” to 1830s – 1850s Arkansas and learn about life in the Arkansas Ozarks during this program.
+They experience Ozark homesteads by visiting the museum’s 1854 log home, exploring the Settlers of the 1800s exhibit, and learning about the hands-on chores of the time period.
+Social studies curriculum frameworks include production and consumption, resources and movement, and change over time.

 First Peoples of the Ozarks